krakesh1309/ChatterboxAI/README.md

 ChatterboxAI is a fully functional AI chatbot web application built using Django and OpenAI's GPT API.
 It features secure user authentication, real-time chat, message history, and a modern responsive UI.
 Users can interact with an intelligent assistant that responds contextually to their messages.

 ---
+## 🚀 How It Works

+1. **User signs up or logs in** to access the chat interface.
+2. Inside the chat interface, users can **ask any question or have conversations**.
+3. Messages are **sent to OpenAI’s GPT API**, and the response is returned and shown on the screen.
+4. Each message and response is stored in the **SQLite database**, tied to the user’s account.
+5. The project uses a `.env` file to securely store your **OpenAI API key**, which is excluded from Git using `.gitignore`.

+---
 ## 🌟 Features

 - 🔐 **User Authentication** – Register, Login, Logout functionality